eeeeeean/calagator/README.md

 calagator

 TODO:
-Make markers reflect current things
+DONE Send a collection mix of events and venues to mapper DONE Make markers reflect current things
-Get things from 01_calagator like constants to compile
+DONE Get things from 01_calagator like constants to compile

+Save node, show node, search by node
+''  openhouse, show '' ''
+Global map to show today's events, confirm that's what it's doing Dropdown to switch region, with 'region missing?' placeholder About page, how to get involved
+Get domain grokus.xyz

 About